zigimg/zigimg/README.md

 ## Accessing pixel data

-For a single image, they are two ways to get accees to the pixel data.
+For a single image, they are two ways to get access to the pixel data.

 ### Accessing a specific format directly